rust-lang/book/second-edition/src/ch17-03-oo-design-patterns.md

 comes in: we call the `take` method to take the `Some` value out of the `state` field and leave a `None` in its place, because Rust doesn’t let us have unpopulated fields in structs.
-This lets us move the `state` value out of `Post` rather than just borrowing it.
+This lets us move the `state` value out of `Post` rather than borrowing it.
 Then we’ll set the post’s `state` value to the result of this operation.

 We need to set `state` to `None` temporarily rather than setting it directly with code like `self.state = self.state.request_review();` to get ownership of